Market falls threaten to expose cracks in corporate China

-SHANGHAI/HONG KONG (Reuters) - Despite reassurances by regulators that margin debt in China’s stock markets remains manageable, total leverage could be as much as $645 billion - magnifying risks not just for retail investors, but also the thinly stretched corporate sector.
+SHANGHAI/HONG KONG, June 30 (Reuters) - Despite reassurances by regulators that margin debt in China’s stock markets remains manageable, total leverage could be as much as $645 billion - magnifying risks not just for retail investors, but also the thinly stretched corporate sector.

 Margin debt, incurred when investors only put down part of the cost of a share purchase, has officially roughly doubled since the beginning of 2015.